cloudoperators/greenhouse/docs/reference/components/pluginpreset.md

 CEL expression evaluation in PluginPresets requires the feature flag `pluginPreset.expressionEvaluationEnabled` to be set to `true` in the Greenhouse feature flags ConfigMap.

-When disabled (default: `true`), expressions are passed through as literal values without evaluation.
+When disabled (default: `false`), expressions are passed through as literal values without evaluation.

 ```yaml
 # greenhouse-feature-flags ConfigMap